istaari/Leetcode/notes/Dynamic_Programming.md

 ---

-## Decision-Making at Each Step (Subsequence & Knapsack Problems) 🎒
+## Subsequence & Knapsack Problems

 This powerful pattern solves problems where for each item in a collection, you must make a choice: either **include** it in your solution or **exclude** it.
 The goal is to optimize a certain value (e.g., reach a target sum, maximize profit, minimize items) based on a sequence of these choices.